Crock Pot Chili Recipe

 Add the celery and chopped onion to the slow cooker.

-Pour in the ground beef and then add the cumin…
+Add the ground beef and add the cumin, chili powder, and salt.

-Stir and cover.
+Stir all the ingredients for Crockpot Chili together and cover.
 Cook on low for 7 to 8 hours or on high for 3 to 4 hours.

-I serve mine with crackers, shredded cheese, and sour cream.
+Serve Crock Pot Chili up in a big bowl.
+We love to serve ours with crackers, shredded cheese, and sour cream.
 A bowl of crock pot chili also goes great with cornbread.

 Storage